Caring for and Seasoning Cast Iron Cookware

 👉 Click here to get started 👈

-Whether you are starting with an old pan from a thrift store or a brand new name-brand skillet, you are going to want to scrub it well with soap and water.
+Whether you are starting with an old pan from a thrift store or a brand new name-brand skillet, you are going to want to scrub it well with soapy water.
 I know new pans will say they are pre-seasoned but that is generally done with industrial oils like soy.
-The pans could have chemical or manufacturing residue.
-You’ll want to wash this off before seasoning cast iron for use in your kitchen.

-Once the pan is clean and dry, it will look dull and light-colored.
+Once the pan is clean and dry, it will look dull and slightly greyish.
 Now you can carefully spread the fat all over the surface of the pan – from the cook surface to the sides and bottom.
 In addition to creating a non-stick surface, seasoning cast iron on all its surfaces prevents it from rusting.

 You want a thin layer so wipe away any excess fat.

-Now place that into a 250 degree oven for a few hours and you will have your first layer of seasoning.
-This should be sufficient to get you started but further seasoning can be done for a tough non-stick layer.
-I actually find the best way to ensure a non-stick surface is to fry foods in my cast-iron skillets.
+I actually find the best way to ensure a non-stick surface is to put them to work frying foods.
 It doesn’t have to be deep-fried – a simple 1/8 of an inch of fat for cooking things like falafel, salmon burgers, or other favorite shallow-fried foods really helps to ensure that non-stick layer.

-This is the part that usually trips people up.
-Unlike most pans, you don’t want to utilize soap in cleaning cast-iron.
 The reason for this is simple: You’ve put some effort into creating a non-stick seasoning using fat.
-Fat emulsifies and is washed away when you wash with soap .
+Fat emulsifies and is washed away when you wash with soap.
 Therefore, you will lose at least some of your cast iron seasoning every time you wash with soap.

 ~20 cast iron skillets hanging on a rustic white wall

-Assuming your non-stick surface is not perfectly non-stick – and there are always times when mine aren’t – you’re going to need to scrub some food stuffs from that pan.
 The best way I have found is to use something that is only very lightly abrasive to clean the inside of the pan.
-A stainless steel scrubber or coarse salt and a damp cloth are my favorite means of removing any stuck-on food pieces.
-Once loosened, simply wipe the pan clean with a dry cloth.
-I find using a few dedicated cloths for my cast-iron helps since they get stained and greasy.
+A stainless steel scrubber (the kind that looks like chain mail), a ball of aluminum foil, or coarse salt and a damp cloth are all good for removing any stuck-on food pieces.

-If no food has stuck to the pan in the cooking process, simply wipe it clean.
-(And yes, seasoning cast iron pans properly really can leave them this non-stick!)
-This actually leaves a light layer of oil, seasoning cast iron further.
 Once you have scrubbed, if necessary, and wiped your pan clean, put it on a low burner and heat it up.
 This will kill any bacteria and you can put a thin layer of fat on it while it heats.
-This further builds your layer of seasoning.
+This further builds your layer of seasoning and assures that the pan is completely dry.

 You can store your pans in your oven, in a cabinet, or on very sturdy hooks.
 Make sure that if you are hanging your pans, they are braced with studs very, very sturdily.
-To this day I avoid hanging them above where people may be standing or walking – these pans are just too heavy duty to take a chance.
+To this day I avoid hanging them above where people may be standing or walking – these pans are just too heavy to take a chance.

 Click to save or share!